sapegin/washingcode-book/manuscript/080_Divide_and_conquer.md

 ---

 The biggest challenge with abstractions is finding a balance between being too rigid and too flexible, and knowing when to start abstracting things and when to stop.
 It’s often worth waiting to see if we really need to abstract something — many times, it’s better not to.

+It’s nice to have a global button component, but if it’s too flexible and has a dozen boolean props to switch between different variations, it will be difficult to use.
+However, if it’s too rigid, developers will create their own button components instead of using a shared one.

 We should be vigilant about letting others reuse our code.
 Too often, this creates tight coupling between parts of the codebase that should be independent, slowing down development and leading to bugs.